Amboy, New York: History

 Down to 1830, as before noted, township No. 6, in Scriba's Patent, was a part of Williamstown; but now the inhabitants felt that their convenience as well as the importance of their community demanded a separate town organization.
 A meeting was called, the necessary steps determined upon, and all went well until the question was suggested of a name for the new town.
 Discussion followed until a late hour without a decision, and another meeting was held for the purpose, and still a conclusion was not reached.
 Three other meetings were held and the question argued when finally Frederick Ambrose suggested “Amboy,” from the town of that name in New Jersey.
 It met with general approval and the town was organized by act of legislature dated March 25, 1830.
-Five days later the first town meeting was held and the following officers elected:

-Sage Parks, supervisor; Frederick Ambrose, town clerk; Anson Abels, Sylvanus Coon, P. A. Kidelle, assessors; Josima L. Smith, Truman M. Kinne, Dorastus Green, commissioners of highways; Alvin Cranson, collector; Sage Parks, Ephraim Smith, James Edmonds, commissioners of schools; John Jamison, Nathaniel Williams, Frederick Ambrose, inspectors of common schools; Anson Abels, John G. Woodward, overseers of the poor; Alvin Cranson, John Edmonds, John J. Wheeler, constables; Daniel Whitlock, Julian Carter, Sylvanus Coon, justices of the peace.

-Following is a list of the successive supervisors and clerks of this town from its formation: